A very common “go-to” funding idea for small nonprofits is fundraising events.

 When choosing events and fundraisers, it’s important that you look at the long game.
 Affiliating your organization with every random fundraiser will dilute your message, annoy your followers, and cheapen your brand.

 I know sometimes it’s hard to say “no” to a fundraiser idea your volunteers or Board come up with.
-When you’re desperate for money, that $200 from Buffalo Wild Wings night looks good!
+When you’re desperate for money, that $200 from a Buffalo Wild Wings night looks good!

 It’s a hamster wheel you don’t want to be on.

 That’s why it’s important to do ONE fundraising event each year, do it well, give it everything you’ve got, then move on to other kinds of fundraising.
-Diverse funding streams are the key to success.

 And that’s where the RIGHT event comes in.